Apple results hit by supply chain woes, Cook says holiday quarter impact will be worse | Technology

 "We're doing everything we can do to get more (chips) and also everything we can do operationally to make sure we're moving just as fast as possible," Cook said.
 Cook said the company expects year-over-growth for its quarter ending in December.
 Analysts expect growth of 7.4% to $119.7 billion.

 "We're projecting very solid demand growth year over year.
 But we are also predicting that we're going to be short of demand by larger than $6 billion," Cook said.
-Shares of the Cupertino, California-based company, which had risen nearly 15% this year, slumped 5% in extended trading on Thursday.
-The dip in Apple shares could make Microsoft Corp the world's most valuable company after a run-up in Microsoft shares on the strength of its cloud computing business.
+Shares of the Cupertino, California-based company, which had risen nearly 15% this year, fell 3.4% in extended trading on Thursday.
+The dip could make Microsoft Corp the world's most valuable company after a run-up in Microsoft shares on the strength of its cloud computing business.

 Apple's results were mixed in a fiscal fourth quarter seen as a lull before the high-sales holiday end of year.
 Apple said revenues and profits for the fiscal fourth quarter were $83.4 billion and $1.24 per share, compared with analyst estimates of $84.8 billion and $1.24 per share, according to IBES data from Refinitiv.